Azure-Samples/ms-identity-ciam-javascript-tutorial/1-Authentication/4-sign-in-device-code/README.md

     1. In the *Commonly used Microsoft APIs* section, select **Microsoft Graph**
     1. In the **Delegated permissions** section, select **openid**, **offline_access** in the list.
 Use the search box if necessary.
     1. Select the **Add permissions** button at the bottom.
-1. At this stage, the permissions are assigned correctly, but since it's a CIAM tenant, the users themselves cannot consent to these permissions.
+1. At this stage, the permissions are assigned correctly, but since it's an external tenant, the users themselves cannot consent to these permissions.
 To get around this problem, we'd let the [tenant administrator consent on behalf of all users in the tenant](https://docs.microsoft.com/azure/active-directory/develop/v2-admin-consent).
 Select the **Grant admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all accounts in the tenant.
 You need to be a tenant admin to be able to carry out this operation.

 ##### Configure the client app (msal-node-headless) to use your app registration